Stmu/node-build-leds/README.md

 # node-build-leds

 A node application to control a ws2801 led stripe connected to a Raspberry Pi over http.
 Interfacing the RGB LED strip to the Raspberry Pi is super simple, requiring just a few connections between the board, strip and a DC power jack.
-[Adafruit][] has a very good example here [connection sample][].
+[Adafruit][] has a very good [example here][].

-[connection sample]: https://learn.adafruit.com/light-painting-with-raspberry-pi/hardware "Connection Sample"
+[example here]: https://learn.adafruit.com/light-painting-with-raspberry-pi/hardware "Connection Sample"
 [Adafruit]: https://learn.adafruit.com "Adafruit"

 ## Install and run